carnisj/bcdi/doc/modules/postprocessing/index.rst

 Description
 -----------

-This module provides methods used for post-processing phased data.
+This module provides methods used for post-processing data after phase retrieval.
 For example (but not limited to): phase offset and ramp removal, centering, cropping, padding, aligning reconstructions, filtering...

 API Reference
 -------------